-Certain employees of the College participate in a cost-sharing multiple-employer defined benefit pension plan - the Massachusetts State Employees' Retirement System - administered by the Massachusetts State Board of Retirement (the "Board"), which is a public employee retirement system ("PERS").
+Certain employees of the College participate in a cost-sharing, multiple-employer, defined benefit-pension plan - the Massachusetts State Employees' Retirement System ("SERS") - administered by the Massachusetts State Board of Retirement (the "Board"), which is a public employee retirement system ("PERS").
 Under a cost-sharing plan, pension obligations for employees of all employers are pooled and plan assets are available to pay the benefits through the plan, regardless of the status of the employers' payment of its pension obligations to the plan.
 The plan provides retirement and disability benefits and death benefits to plan members and beneficiaries.

-The Massachusetts State Employees' Retirement System does not issue stand-alone financial statements.
-Additional information regarding the Plan is contained in the Commonwealth's financial statements, which are available online from the Office of State Comptroller's website.
+The Massachusetts State Employees' Retirement System does not issue a stand-alone financial statement.
+Additional information regarding the plan is contained in the Commonwealth's financial statements, which is available online from the Office of the State Comptroller's website.